puremourning/YouCompleteMe/README.md

 ### The `g:ycm_echo_current_diagnostic` option

 When this option is set, YCM will echo the text of the diagnostic present on the current line when you move your cursor to that line.
+If a `FixIt` is available for the current diagnostic, then `" (FixIt)"` is appended.

 This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_echo_current_error`